 Be vigilant about your personal safety.
 Some of the basic things you can do to help protect yourself are to: 1) lock your car doors and residence doors; 2) familiarize yourself with the locations of the blue emergency phones around campus; 3) report suspicious behavior to Dispatch immediately; and 4) walk with friends after dark or use the Department of Safety's escort service.
 Read additional personal safety tips from the Department of Safety.

-Your safety is a key priority for Messiah College.
-Please partner with us in making sure that you (and the rest of the Messiah College community) are equipped and prepared to respond well in times of crisis.
+Your safety is a key priority for Messiah University.
+Please partner with us in making sure that you (and the rest of the Messiah University community) are equipped and prepared to respond well in times of crisis.